 The management receives financial information based on IFRS and as such no reconciliation is required between management information and the financial statements as presented.

 Employees

-The Company did not have any employees during the year or in the prior year.
+The Company did not have any employees during the period or in the prior period.